-- g) Unless otherwise specified in programme regulations, students are entitled to have each piece of marked written work (or a copy thereof) returned within ten (10) working days of the final date for submission. - h) Students will also be given access to information on the criteria used to allocate marks. - Any non-returned assessments may be destroyed one year following the completion of the assessment unless an ITO or another body overseeing moderation of assessment requires these to be kept longer. - j) Final course results will be provided to students within fifteen (15) days of the end date of the course.
+- h) Students will be given access to information on the criteria used to allocate marks. - i) All marked student assessments and assessment materials must be retained for one year post the end of the programme. - j) Final course results will be provided to students within fifteen (15) working days of the end date of the course.